browningluke/mangathr-legacy/README.md

 ### Build from source

-Ensure you have `npm` and `node` installed and run the following comands:
+Ensure you have `npm` and `node` installed and run the following commands:

     $ git clone https://github.com/browningluke/mangathr.git && cd mangathr
     $ npm install